ouspg/CryptoCourse/Week4Exercises/README.md

 Note that for example the Bitcoin proof-of-work algorithm is based on a partial preimage search of a hash function.

+## Task 3: Nonce reuse

+Alice wants to send Bob some longer text.
+She cuts text to separate messages of 50 characters and encrypts those messages separately.
+For encryption she uses secure stream cipher and only she and Bob know the key.
+Alice also carefully picks random nonce for messaging.

+Sadly one thing goes wrong: Alice forgets to get new random nonce for the each message. *Uh-oh*

+File *files/task3_messages.txt* contains first 10 captured ciphertexts Alice has sent to Bob.
+Each ciphertext is on its own row.

+Next things are known:
+* Message content
+  * Message has 8-bit ASCII encoding(ASCII is 7-bit encoding but it happens to be easier to handle full bytes and it does not matter in this task so easier way is taken).
+  * Message can contain all lowercase letters and spaces.
+No other characters or special characters are used.
+  * Alice has cutten text to pieces as-it-is for example without caring to keep words uncutted
+  * Language of message is english
+* Encryption
+  * Alice uses secure stream cipher with randomly selected nonce and key only known by her and Bob.
+Bruteforcing messages by guessing nonce and key to get correct keystream is not possible.
+  * Usually nonce is attached to sent message but we have cutten it out from material.
+You shall survive without it.
+  * Encryption is made by basic way of XORing keystream and plaintext.
+As we have 8-bit characters, encrypted text will be nice hexadecimal numbers, each byte in plaintext corresponding byte in ciphertext, for example 'abcd' => *encryption* => '1f2e3d4c'

+Your task is to find out what Alice has send to Bob.
+Good luck!

+**Task 3.1** Return solved messages.
+It does not have to be perfect, but aim for at least 90% accuracy.
+Return description what you did and code or other tools you used.
+Also explain shortly why your solution works.
+Have you seen this text before?

+**Task 3.2** Let's say that Alice has only sent 2 message to Bob with same flaw described in this task.
+Can you solve content then?
+If yes, then explain how or what limitations apply.
+If no, then explain why it is impossible or unfeasible.

+**Task 3.3** All messages in this task have same length.
+What happens when messages are variable lenght?
+Can you solve content then?
+If yes, then explain how or what limitations apply.
+If no, then explain why it is impossible or unfeasible.

 ## Task 4: MACs gone wrong

 > This task might be quite challenging, depending on your technical background.
 However, we try to focus on the cryptographic part here, while still bringing the example of whole partial system.